27 Investigates: Groundwater, surface water effects from train derailment

 Groundwater is a hidden but valuable resource.
 If it becomes polluted, the damage could last decades.

-Halicki asked him to help walk through the process of groundwater contamination.
-Ground-sourced drinking water comes from deep within the ground.
+Halicki asked Knox to walk through the process of groundwater contamination: Ground-sourced drinking water comes from deep within the ground.
 The underground water system is called an aquifer.
 Pollution of an aquifer is a slow process.

 Knox isn’t surprised all water monitoring tests have shown no problem so far.

 Knox says testing should be done for a long period of time.
-When we spoke, he mentioned wanting to see monitoring wells.
-That has occurred.
+When he spoke with First News, he mentioned wanting to see monitoring wells.

 “There are monitoring wells in place.
 We are sampling those weekly on top of sampling at the plant itself,” said East Palestine Water Superintendent Scott Wolfe.

-Wolfe says they remain proactive in monitoring for harmful chemicals in the municipal water supply.
+Wolfe says his department remains proactive in monitoring for harmful chemicals in the municipal water supply.

 Knox says he has a bigger near-term water concern.